sagemath/trac_to_gh/Issue 8016.md

 # Issue 8016: graph_editor(p) should work for p a poset

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8016

 Original creator: rlm